NRIT Recovery for Rental Expenses — Non-EU Non-Residents

 Risks and Transparency

-Service based on National Court ruling (28-07-2025).
+Service based on Spanish National Court ruling of 28-07-2025.
 Not a legal change and could be reviewed by Supreme Court.
 Tax Agency may challenge and maintain prior criteria.
 We defend your position with complete evidence file.

 Our Recommendation